redaranj/exchange-new/about.md

 > **We will not work with, and reserve the right to refuse service to, anyone who espouses an agenda of hatred or division or who is not otherwise committed to the values set forth above.**

+<p></p>
+<a name="respect"></a>
-## Mutual respect <a name="respect"></a>
+# Mutual respect

 We believe we are responsible to ourselves, the people and the organizations we interact with, and the communities in which we live and work.
 As such, we hold ourselves not only to the credo of “Do no harm” but to respect the background, experiences, and truths of the individuals with whom we connect.
 Our mutual respect and code of conduct extends to the organizations and providers with whom we work.
 We have a no tolerance policy for any forms of harassment, racism, sexism, or any other form of discrimination, and reserve the right to end or refuse partnerships.

+<p></p>
+<a name="mission"></a>
-## How we work <a name="mission"></a>
+# How we work

-**We are advocates for organizations in need of digital security assistance**.
-As such, we will work with those organizations to identify resources to enable them to conduct this work with participating providers.
+**We are advocates for organizations in need of digital security assistance.** As such, we will work with those organizations to identify resources to enable them to conduct this work with participating providers.
 We provide support for building awareness, capacity, and skills to those who wish to jumpstart or accelerate their digital security work.
 Our intake and evaluation process ensures organizations are matched with participating digital security experts who best serve their contexts, needs, and goals.

 Our staff works closely with the organizations and digital security providers we connect to ensure the highest quality service delivery.